Insurance and Public Benefits

 The majority of Americans who have health insurance receive this coverage through employer-provided health insurance plans.
 Millions of Americans, however, do not have private health insurance, relying primarily on public programs to pay for health services.

 Passage of the Affordable Care Act (ACA) in March 2010 began a multi-year process implementing significant changes to the health care system in the United States.
-For more information on ACA and how it may affect you and your family now or in the future, see About the Law.
+For more information on ACA and how it may affect you and your family now or in the future, see About the Affordable Care Act.

 Insurance Parity